CMUzhengyuh/CMU_18845_IP/README.md

-# CMU_18845_IP

-This is the Repo for 18845 Internet Service individual project
+# 18845 Internet Service - Individual Project

+The project has three parts:

+Part I:

+> Implement a baseline concurrent Web server in C (recommended) or another language of your choice (be careful).

+Part II:

+> Design an efficient protocol for serving dynamic content, and then implement an optimized version of the baseline concurrent server that uses your protocol.

+Part III:

+> Evaluate the performance of your baseline and optimized servers, characterizing the performance improvement of your new server.

+Terminal Command

 * Install:

         $ make

+* Baseline Server:

+        $ ./base <PORT>

-* Test:
+* Baseline Server Test:

         $ cd Downloads/httpd-2.4.52/
         $ ab -n <TOTAL_REQUEST> -c <TOTAL_CLIENT> http://localhost:<PORT>/

-Part I: Baseline Concurrent Web Server
+* Uninstall:

+        $ make clean